ibex-team/ibex-lib/newdoc/contractor.rst

 The generic constructor
 ^^^^^^^^^^^^^^^^^^^^^^^^

 If you want to use a specific contractor (either because forward-backward is not appropriate or because your constraint is something more exotic), you can resort to the generic constructor.
 This constructor simply takes a contractor C in argument instead of a constraint.
 There is however another slight difference.
-Since there is no constraint aynmore, you cannot directly specify the parameters with variable symbols directly: ``CtcExist`` cannot map itself these symbols to components of boxes contracted by C (remember that contractors are pure numerical functions).
+Since there is no constraint aynmore, you cannot directly specify the parameters as symbols directly: ``CtcExist`` cannot map itself these symbols to components of boxes contracted by C (remember that contractors are pure numerical functions).
 So you need to explicitly state the indices of variables that are transformed into parameters.
 This indices are given in a bitset structure.
 Here is a "generic variant" of the last example.
 Note that we take benefit of this generic constructor to give a :ref:`ctc-hc4`  contractor instead of a simple forward-backward, whence a slightly better contraction.

 .. literalinclude:: ../examples/doc-contractor.cpp
    :language: cpp